MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-omnisend.md

 ## Known limitations

-- You can export up to 1 million profiles per export to Omnisend.
+- You can export up to 1 million profiles per export to Omnisend and it can take up to 4 hours to complete.
 - Exporting to Omnisend is limited to segments.
-- Exporting up to 1 million profiles to Omnisend can take up to 4 hours to complete.
-- The number of profiles that you can export to Omnisend is dependent and limited on your contract with Omnisend.
+- The number of profiles that you can export to Omnisend depends on your contract with Omnisend.

 ## Set up connection to Omnisend